Frequently Asked Questions

 What does a home inspection cost?

-Rates will vary from home to home depending upon the square footage and any optional services that you may want inspected.
-Beware!
-Choosing a home inspector based on price alone is like playing Russian roulette with your money and your home!
-Home inspectors who charge lower rates do so because they either do not have satisfied customers who will refer them or because they are new to the inspection industry.
-Inexperienced home inspectors and those who charge less than the industry average do less, know less and therefore charge less.
-Why people would put their dream home at risk over a $25 to $50 price difference is beyond me!
-For the information gained from my inspection, my report and my 64 page "Know Your Home" manual will represent the smartest money spent on your new home.
+Rates for home inspections can vary depending on the square footage of the home and any optional services you may request.
+However, beware!
+Choosing a home inspector based on price alone is like gambling with your money and your home.
+Inspectors who charge lower rates often do so because they either lack satisfied customers who will refer them, or they are new to the industry.
+Inexperienced inspectors, or those charging below the industry standard, typically do less, know less, and therefore charge less.
+Why anyone would risk their dream home over a mere $25 to $50 price difference is beyond me.
+The knowledge gained from my thorough inspection, the detailed report, and my 64-page "Know Your Home" manual will be the best investment you make in your new home.

 BACK TO MAIN PAGE